CityScope/CS_cityscopeJS_Scanner/README.md

 ![](docs/csjs.jpg)

 CityScopeJS is a scanning component for MIT CityScope - a rapid prototyping urban modeling and simulation platform.
+It is made to scan a uniquely-tagged, large and continuous array of LEGO bricks with black and white tags.
 CityScopeJS is built with deployment, stability and ease of use in mind.
 CityScopeJS runs entirely in your browser, including CV, projection and spatial analysis [explored in other repos].

-### features
+## Features

 - web-based, HTML5 + JS without dependencies
 - ~65k potential unique permutations ['brick types'] using only black and white optically tagged objects
 - Dead easy setup and running in <1 min
 - 100x100 4x4 LEGO grid scanning & sending to cityIO @40fps and 20x20 @20fps from Pixel 2xl Android phone

-##### the real important features
+### the real important features

 - Vaporware graphics
 - Turing Complete
 - Turing Prize Winner

+## Contributions

+Are more than welcome.
+Clone is not necessary for common usage or simple debugging but please do clone and run locally before adding `issues` or `pull requests`

 ---